ON THIS PAGE

-Retention rate is the percentage of customers who continue to subscribe to a product or service over time.
+Retention rate is a metric that measures the percentage of customers, users, or employees who continue to engage or remain employed with a company over a period of time.

 Maintaining a good retention rate is important for businesses of all kinds because it is a strong indication of how well a business is doing overall.
 Generally speaking, it is far more expensive to acquire customers than to maintain a customer base, so maintaining a good retention rate means that a business is investing its marketing budget wisely and that customers are happy with its products, services, and offerings.

 To calculate the retention rate of your customer base, first, decide on a period of time to evaluate and then divide the number of customers that have sustained their subscription throughout the period by the number of active users at the beginning of the period.
 Multiply the result by 100 to express the value as a percentage.

 To calculate the customer retention rate over a period of time, use the following formula:

 # of customers who have sustained subscription / # of customers at beginning of period X100 = retention rate.

 Let’s take an example of a retention rate calculation.
 Say a company wants to calculate its retention rate for the first quarter.
 At the beginning of the quarter, they had 2,000 subscribers.
 1,600 of those subscribers stayed throughout the quarter, 200 discontinued their subscription, and the company gained 300 new subscribers.
 At the end of the quarter, the company had 2,100 subscribers total.

 To calculate their retention rate, they would divide 1,200 (the number of sustained subscribers) by 2,000 (the number of subscribers at the beginning of the quarter) for a total of .6.
 To express that result as a percentage, one would multiply by 100 for a retention rate of 60%.